kdomagal/Web-RTC/README.markdown

 #Video Chat with ConnectionPeer API, WebSockets and Node.js

 The source is a demo appliaction based on [Ericcson Labs video chat demo](https://labs.ericsson.com/apis/web-real-time-communication/).
 I used [socket.io](https://github.com/LearnBoost/Socket.IO) websockets implementation.
+I know there are still some bugs, but it is only a demo ;)

 Run server with the following command: